emmajanedrews/base-template/_posts/2018-04-25-what-can-our-no-hassle-home-marketing-system-do-for-you.md

 {% include youtube.html %}
 {: .present-before-paste}

-Today, I’d like to share you seven highlights from our no-hassle home marketing system.
+Today, I’d like to share with you seven highlights from our no-hassle home marketing system.
 The document these highlights come from is simply an overview of how we sell properties differently than our competition.
 {: .present-before-paste}

 Since we’ve already sent you this document, I do recommend reading it ahead of time before continuing here.
 This way, you’ll have the best understanding possible of what I’m about to share.